-Check all screens and/or filters on water supplies.
+• Check all screens and/or filters on water supplies.
 Clean or replace all filters / line strainers as necessary.
 Failure to do so can cause a reduction in the water pressure and flow rates needed to operate the system properly.
 A filter screen can be found on the inlet of all regulators, and a line strainer on all supply hoses.
 Be sure to replace the deionizer filter cartridge as indicated by the water quality light.
-The CC P/N 105166801 Deionizer system has a battery-powered, water quality light.
+The Deionizer system has a battery-powered, water quality light.
 Deionizer filters have a limited life cycle and are disposable.
 Life cycle of the filter will vary based on incoming water quality and water usage.
 If the deionizer system is equipped with a water quality light, press the button to check.
 Replace filter immediately if the red light comes ON indicating service is required.

-The following replacement filter is available from Club Car Service Parts:
+Replacement filters are available from Club Car Service Parts.